Fellowships and Assistantships

 The project investigates the molecular genetics of sporangium development in the model fern Ceratopteris.
 This research will help build an understanding of the evolution of sporangia across plants and fill a gap in our knowledge about plant reproduction.

-Please direct enquiries to Barbara Ambrose, Ph.D., Curator of Genomics and Director of Laboratory Research (bambrose@nybg.org).
+Please direct inquiries to Barbara Ambrose, Ph.D., Curator of Genomics and Director of Laboratory Research (bambrose@nybg.org).
 Interested candidates must submit applications to NYBG and an affiliated program.
 Deadlines for affiliated programs vary; NYBG applications must be received by January 15 each year.

 Research Assistantship: Floristic exchange and the Isthmus of Panama (1)